kreier/ml/README.md

 - __July 2024__ Reactivated the [https://kreier.github.io/jetson-car/](https://kreier.github.io/jetson-car/) project.
 The hardware is from 2019 (NVIDIA) but the software is still Ubuntu 18.04 LTS.
 Updates brake simple things like `make` and `gcc`.
 - __August 2024__ Started to work on [https://kreier.github.io/nano-gpt/](https://kreier.github.io/nano-gpt/) to learn more about LLMs, following Andrej Karpathy's project [https://github.com/karpathy/nanogpt](https://github.com/karpathy/nanogpt)
 - __December 2024__ Local Proxmox server with i7-8700 and RTX 3060 Ti running [llama3.1:8b](https://ollama.com/library/llama3.1) in [ollama](https://ollama.com/) over [open-webui](https://openwebui.com/) and [tailscale](https://tailscale.com/)
+- __January 2025__ Compiled [llama.cpp](https://github.com/ggml-org/llama.cpp) on some of [my machines](https://github.com/kreier/ml/tree/main/llama.cpp).
+Later included support to download from huggingface, and CUDA support.
+- __February 2025__ Finished the multi-GPU LLM machine.
+Now needs more software models to run on, and Grafana visualization of the utilization.